project-alice-assistant/docs/docs/skill-development/README.md

 # Intro

-Alice skills are the voice applications that provide different functionality for users.
+Alice :skill:skills: are the voice applications that provide different functionality for users.
 To create a Skill requires at least basic technical experience, an Alice installation, and an idea of what your Skill will do, and how people will use it.

 ::: tip
 Explore the fundamental building blocks of a Skill, and the knowledge required